Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 #### Create a network token for the signer

 Like all other cores on the same network, the block signer will fetch blocks and submit transactions to the block generator's cross-core API, which is protected by the `crosscore-signblock` policy.

-To create an access token with access to this policy, run:
+Use the [create-token](../reference/corectl.md#create-token) command to create an access token with access to this policy, run:

 ```
 corectl create-token <token ID> crosscore